Skip to Content

 Here are some important Georgia bicycle laws every cyclist should know:

 • Anyone under the age of 16 must wear an approved bicycle helmet while riding.
-Those aged 16 and up do not need to wear a helmet by law, but should consider doing so, as this is one of the best ways to prevent serious head and/or brain injuries in the event of a crash.
+Those 16 and older are not legally required to wear a helmet, but using one helps prevent serious head or brain injuries in a crash.

-• People over the age of 12 may not ride a bicycle on a sidewalk under Georgia law.
-There are currently no exceptions to this rule.
+• People over the age of 12 cannot ride a bicycle on a sidewalk under Georgia law, without exception.

-• Whenever practical, bicyclists should ride as far to the right of the road/a lane as possible.
-Bicyclists may use the full lane to turn left, avoid hazards, pass parked vehicles or those moving in the same direction as the cyclist, avoid a right turn only lane, or when the lane/road is narrow.
-Cyclists may also use the full lane when traveling at the same speed as traffic.
+• When practical, cyclists should ride as far to the right as possible.
+They may use the full lane to turn left, avoid hazards, pass vehicles, bypass right-turn-only lanes, or navigate narrow roads.
+Cyclists traveling at the same speed as traffic may also use the full lane.

-• Drivers must leave a “safe distance,” defined as no less than three feet, when passing a bicyclist.
+• Drivers must allow at least three feet of space when passing a bicyclist.

 Common Causes of Bicycle Accidents